IsraelEitan/CustomerInvoice-WebApp/README.md

   Repository and Unit of Work Patterns: Implements Repository and Unit of Work patterns to abstract the data layer.

-  Caching: Utilizes MemoryCache for efficient caching and retrieval of data.
+  Simple Caching: Utilizes MemoryCache for efficient caching and retrieval of data.

+  Simple Paging for better performance

   SOLID Principles: Adheres to SOLID principles for clean and scalable software design.